SNAPSHOT-India stocks, bonds, rupee, swap, call at 0431 GMT

 -------------------------------------

-The benchmark five-year rate up 1 basis point at 7.17 percent while the one-year rate also gains 1 basis point to 7.76 percent.
+The benchmark five-year swap rate down 3 bps at 7.35 percent, while the one-year rate falls 3 bps to 7.97 percent.

 CALL MONEY